Bosnia and Herzegovina: Tourism

 According to projections by the World Tourism Organization, Bosnia and Herzegovina had the third highest tourism growth rate in the world between 1995 and 2020.

 In 2017, 1,307,319 tourists visited Bosnia and Herzegovina, an increase of 13.7%, and had 2,677,125 overnight hotel stays, a 12.3% increase from the previous year.
 71.5% of the tourists came from foreign countries.

 In 2018, 1.883.772 tourists visited Bosnia and Herzegovina, an increase of 44,1%, and had 3.843.484 overnight hotel stays, a 43.5% increase from the previous year.
 Also, 71.2% of the tourists came from foreign countries.

 In 2006, when ranking the best cities in the world, Lonely Planet placed Sarajevo, the national capital and host of the 1984 Winter Olympics, as #43 on the list.
 Tourism in Sarajevo is chiefly focused on historical, religious, and cultural aspects.
 In 2010, Lonely Planet's "Best in Travel" nominated it as one of the top ten cities to visit that year.
 Sarajevo also won travel blog Foxnomad's "Best City to Visit" competition in 2012, beating more than one hundred other cities around the entire world.

-Međugorje has become one of the most popular pilgrimage sites for Christians in the world and has turned into Europe's third most important religious place, where each year more than 1 million people visit.
+Međugorje has become one of the most popular pilgrimage sites for Catholics from around the world and has turned into Europe's third most important religious place, where each year more than 1 million people visit.
 It has been estimated that 30 million pilgrims have come to Međugorje since the reputed apparitions began in 1981.
 Since 2019, pilgrimages to Međugorje have been officially authorized and organized by the Vatican.

 Bosnia has also become an increasingly popular skiing and Ecotourism destination.
 The mountains that hosted the winter olympic games of Bjelašnica, Jahorina and Igman are the most visited skiing mountains in Bosnia-Herzegovina.
 Bosnia and Herzegovina remains one of the last undiscovered natural regions of the southern area of the Alps, with vast tracts of wild and untouched nature attracting adventurers and nature lovers.
 National Geographic named Bosnia and Herzegovina as the best mountain biking adventure destination for 2012.
 The central Bosnian Dinaric Alps are favored by hikers and mountaineers, as they contain both Mediterranean and Alpine climates.
 Whitewater rafting has become somewhat of a national pastime in Bosnia and Herzegovina.
 The primary rivers used for whitewater rafting in the country include the Vrbas, Tara, Drina, Neretva and Una.
 Meanwhile, the most prominent rivers are the Vrbas and Tara, as they both hosted The 2009 World Rafting Championship.
 The reason the Tara river is immensely popular for whitewater rafting is because it contains the deepest river canyon in Europe, the Tara River Canyon.

 Most recently, the Huffington Post named Bosnia and Herzegovina the "9th Greatest Adventure in the World for 2013", adding that the country boasts "the cleanest water and air in Europe; the greatest untouched forests; and the most wildlife.
 The best way to experience is the three rivers trip, which purls through the best the Balkans have to offer."